zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is December 24, 2025, let's keep going!
+Today is December 25, 2025, let's keep going!
 As the saying goes.
-Those who understand will understand; the rest is just scenery.
+May you gather the courage to greet the new sun.